koztechie/svitlogics/README.md

     ```
     The application will be served on `http://localhost:8888`.

 ## VI.
-CONTRIBUTIONS
+Contributions

 This is an open-source project.
-Independent analysis and contributions are encouraged.
-All contributions will be reviewed for alignment with the core mission and technical standards.
+Contributions are considered but are subject to a strict review process for alignment with the core mission and technical standards.

-See [CONTRIBUTING.md](CONTRIBUTING.md) for operational guidelines.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for the full protocol.

 ## VII.
-LICENSE
+License

+The Software is licensed under the **Svitlogics Software License Agreement v4.0 ("Ethical Use and Mission-Aligned License")**, which is based on the MIT License but includes critical, non-negotiable restrictions on use.

-**MIT License**.
-You are free to use, modify, and distribute this code.
-See `LICENSE` for full terms.
+See the [LICENSE](LICENSE) file for the full terms.

 ---